 B) Any change in specifications, including, but not limited to, changes that affect the performance of the bungee threads or cord, a change to the end attachments, a change in the material, source of supply or manufacturer, manufacturing methods, or equipment, shall constitute a new design and require review by a licensed professional engineer.

-C) Bungee cord end attachment.
+C) Bungee Cord End Attachment

 i) Each end of the cord shall have an end attachment to connect the cord to the rigging and the jumper.